 First thing you need to do is check at the county level.
 And to that end what I personally did was did a Google search for “Suffolk County NY Section 8”…Section 8 being the name of the program that you are looking for.

-What I found was the Community Development Corporation, which assists low-income residents with obtaining the housing voucher.
+What I found was the Community Development Corporation, which provides rent assistance to low-income residents who are looking to obtain housing vouchers.
 This is the good news.

 The bad news is that I found that these programs, at the county level, are normally closed.